zentrocdot/LazyImageUpscaler/README.md

 <p align="justify">Rotate Left and Rotate Right are rotating an image in clockwise and anti-clockwise by an angle of 90°
 </p>

+### Horizontal and Vertical Flip

+<p align="justify">Horizontal Flip and Vertical Flip are mirroring an image in horizontal and vertical direction.</p>

 ### Sepia Filter

 <p align="justify">The sepia filter looks like:</p>